Minnesota Vikings vs. Pittsburgh Steelers NFL Week 14 Odds, Plays and Insights for December 9, 2021

 Over/under insights

-- Minnesota's games this season have gone over 43.5 points nine of 12 times.

-- Pittsburgh has combined with its opponents to score more than 43.5 points in five of 13 games this season.
+- Pittsburgh has combined with its opponents to score more than 44.5 points in four of 13 games this season.

+- The combined points per game average of the two teams, 46, is 1.5 points above Thursday's over/under.

-- The two teams combine to score 46 points per game, 2.5 more than the over/under in this contest.
+- The 49.2 points per game these two squads have allowed to opponents this season are 4.7 more than the 44.5 total in this contest.

-- This contest's over/under is 5.7 points fewer than the 49.2 these two squads combine to give up per game in 2021.

 Vikings stats and trends